serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 Sum {getSum = 6}
 ```

-Note that here constructor `Sum` is a function, that turns list element into monoid.
-As expected, we get the same result, which is just wrapped in the `Sum` and could be easily accessed via `getSum`.
+Note that here constructor `Sum` is a function that turns a list element into monoid.
+As expected, we get the same result wrapped in `Sum` that can easily be accessed via `getSum`.

-So that, `foldMap` and `foldr` are interchangeable, the thing is the former receives combiner and base element from `Monoid` instance, and the latter accepts them explicitly.
+To conclude, `foldMap` and `foldr` are interchangeable, the difference is that the former receives the combiner and the base element from the `Monoid` instance, and the latter accepts them explicitly.

 ### Minimal complete definition